Clinical Experience at SKMC

 Want to talk with someone?

-Call the PCA Helpline: 215-765-9040; or TDD: 215-765-9041
+Call the PCA Helpline: 215-765-9040; or TDD (for the deaf): 215-765-9041

-(Monday - Friday, 8:30 am - 5:00 pm)
+(Monday – Friday 8:30 AM - 5:00 PM)

-Reports of suspected abuse may be made 24/7 by calling 215-765-9040, or call toll-free from outside Philadelphia: 1-888-482-9060.
+Reports of suspected abuse may be made 24/7 by calling 215-765-9040 or calling toll-free from outside Philadelphia: 1-888-482-9060.

-The Philadelphia Corporation for the Aging (PCA) Caregiver Support Program serves caregivers of functionally impaired adults 60 and up, and caregivers 55 and up of individuals 19-59 with a disability or dementia, or of children under 18 living with a relative who is not the parent.
-The caregiver must provide and be responsible for the routine care of the individual and meet financial eligibility requirements.
+• caregivers 55 and up of individuals 19-59 with a disability or dementia, or of children under 18 living with a relative who is not the parent.

-Eligibility Guidelines for Financial Assistance:
+Eligibility Guidelines for Financial Assistance

 • Call the PCA Helpline at 215-765-9040 to learn more.
 PCA’s care managers also counsel families on their eligibility for other programs including: PACE and PACENET pharmaceutical programs, Low-Income Home Energy Assistance Program (LIHEAP), Pennsylvania Property Tax or Rent Rebate Program.